therealsphinx/support.balsamiq.com/content/plugins/b3andatlassian.md

 {{% alert warning %}}**Heads Up!** Balsamiq Mockups 3 for Desktop, at the moment, uses a different file format than Mockups for Confluence and Mockups for JIRA.
 We plan to bring the changes in Balsamiq Mockups 3 to our Atlassian plugins soon.{{% /alert %}}

-## Exporting from the desktop version
+## Exporting from the Desktop Version

 Here's how to export your mockups from Mockups 3 for Desktop and bring them into Mockups for Confluence or JIRA: